 If you want a comprehensive snapshot of your dog’s overall health while identifying their breed (which can further help diagnose or prevent disease), this is the best test to go with.
 See our personal experiences with Embark’s Mixed Breed + Health test and the Purebred Health test.

-Mixed Breed + Health $159.00
+- Mixed Breed + Health: $120.00

-Embark Breed Identification Only
+Embark Breed Identification Review

-Embark Dog Age Test
+Embark Dog Age Test Review

 Beyond DNA, Embark now allows you to find out all sorts of information about your dog.
 Their age test measures a dog’s chronological (calendar) age using DNA methylation (90% of dogs have a true birthday within 18 months of their estimated birthday).
 The results also give you life-stage insights from veterinarians on what to expect as they age so they can live their best life.
 See our personal experience with Embark’s Age Test.